 “Just like a vehicle, it is much cheaper to change the oil regularly than replace the entire engine,” Marchbanks said.
 “Roads and bridges don’t get better with age.
 They require attention and regular maintenance.”

-The projects include bridge painting, bridge deck replacement, minor repair work, and roadway resurfacing.Grab the FREE WDTN News App for iPhone or Android.
+The projects include bridge painting, bridge deck replacement, minor repair work, and roadway resurfacing.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.